-I used to believe that it is impossible to sell unless there is a willing customer on the other side who agrees to pay.
+I used to believe that it was impossible to sell unless there was a willing customer on the other side who agrees to pay.
 I am no longer convinced that this is true.
 As we observe the state of relationships many companies have developed with their customers, it seems that it is possible.
-Many companies have sold despite their customers’ lack of cooperation in this pursuit.
+Many companies make sales, despite their customers’ lack of cooperation in this pursuit.

-“How can it be?”
-You may wonder.
-After all, if the customer does not want the product or service they are not forced to buy it.
+“How can it be?” you may wonder.
+After all, if the customers do not want the product or service, they are not forced to buy it.
 This is true.
-However, selling trickery manages to overcome this obvious conviction.
-By engaging in these practices, companies have been able to achieve their quarterly results while contaminating their customer database with unsatisfied, sometimes cheated, customers.
+However, deceitful practices manage to overcome this obvious conviction.
+By engaging in this duplicity, companies have been able to achieve their quarterly results while contaminating their customer database with unsatisfied, sometimes cheated, customers.

-Sales centric organizations are just another name for product centric organizations.
-A sales centric organization is focused on two objectives; meeting sales numbers and increasing market share.
-These two objectives take priority over any other consideration and provide a permission to do whatever it takes to achieve them.
-Sales centric organizations often celebrate their heroes who “beat the quota and squeeze more from their customers”.
-These sales heroes are often described as “Rain-makers”.
+Sales-centric organization is just another name for product-centric organization.
+A sales-centric organization is focused on two objectives: meeting sales numbers and increasing market share.
+These two objectives take priority over any other consideration and provide permission to do whatever it takes to achieve them.
+Sales-centric organizations often celebrate their sales heroes who “beat the quota and squeeze more from their customers.”
+These employees are often described as “rainmakers.”
 By virtue of this title, they are attributed with a supernatural talent to make the impossible possible.
-I would submit to you that in achieving the impossible, “the rainmakers” were selling to customers against their will or knowledge.
+I would submit to you that in achieving the impossible, “the rainmakers” are selling to customers against their will or without their knowledge.

-Sales centric organizations put all their emphasis on the sales process and provide sales people with explicit or implicit permission to do whatever it takes.
-This “whatever it takes” attitude is what leads sales people to treat customers as wallets or human ATM machines and leads to behaviors that will hurt the company in the long run.
-Some examples include:
+Sales-centric organizations put all their emphasis on the sales process and provide sales people with explicit or implicit permission to do “whatever it takes” to make a sale.
+This attitude is what leads sales people to treat customers as wallets or human ATM and leads to behaviors that will hurt the company in the long run.
+Examples include:

 - Depicting the product or service in a brighter light and exaggerating the features and capabilities